Vestibular migraine and spontaneous vertigo – Migraine Associated Vertigo

 - Conversely, cervicalgia and oscillopsia were significantly associated with a lower reduction in dizziness handicap inventory scores.

-Is neck pain and cervical spine instability a possible cause of your vestibular migraine and spontaneous vertigo – migraine associated vertigo?
+Are neck pain and cervical spine instability a possible cause of your vestibular migraine and spontaneous vertigo – migraine-associated vertigo?

 We suggest one possible answer for this, not the only one.
-We feel and examination of cervical spine instability may lead to answer.
+We feel an examination of cervical spine instability may lead to an answer.

-When there is pressure on the brain stem, and this pressure can be exerted by hypermobility of the cervical spine vertebrae, this can result is health problems or diseases of the brainstem which can result in abnormalities in the function of cranial nerves.
-This would be the problems we spoke about earlier surrounding visual disturbances, pupil abnormalities, vestibular and headache symptom severity, hearing problems, vertigo, swallowing difficulty, among other challenges.
-In our case we may explore what is happening throughout the cervical spine with attention to cervical vertebrae where Cranial Nerve VIII (Vestibulocochlear nerve) comprised of the cochlear nerve (hearing) and the vestibular nerve (sense of space, balance) moves from the ear to the brain stem.
+When there is pressure on the brain stem, and this pressure can be exerted by hypermobility of the cervical spine vertebrae, this can result in health problems or diseases of the brainstem which can result in abnormalities in the function of cranial nerves.
+These would be the problems we spoke about earlier surrounding visual disturbances, pupil abnormalities, vestibular and headache symptom severity, hearing problems, vertigo, and swallowing difficulty, among other challenges.
+In our case, we may explore what is happening throughout the cervical spine with attention to cervical vertebrae where Cranial Nerve VIII (Vestibulocochlear nerve) is comprised of the cochlear nerve (hearing) and the vestibular nerve (sense of space, balance) moves from the ear to the brain stem.

 Regenerative Medicine Injections